Marathon Race Description

 This will be the most physically demanding and mentally challenging section of the course.
 Runners will climb the remote southeastern flank of the mountain.
 The first half mile is up the mountain to 2570 feet, then along the 2500 foot contour for about six-tenths of a mile, then down 500 feet in a half of a mile to Beaver Dam Run at 15.72 miles into the race.
 This entire section includes steep slopes requiring runners to be able to stop on a dime to avoid seriously technical and jagged rocks along the narrow single track.
 THEN reaching Beaver Dam Canyon, runners will climb up the hollow up Beaver Dam Run to the top of the mountain with “rock step climbing” almost the entire 971 feet in 0.79 miles out of the hollow.
 The biofilm-covered rocks on this entire climb are very slippery.
 Be sure to enjoy the dry waterfall you will cross.
 Eventually you will cross a dirt road (Three Springs Trail) but the climbing is not over.

 Runners will cross Three Springs Trail (at 16.6 miles) and continue up the mountain for just two-tenths of a mile.
 At the top is a beautiful section called the ‘Stone Pads’, a flat section of stone stepping on the singletrack.
 Then the trail will become less technical and will follow the trail along the edge of the summit (clockwise), past Pavia Overlook on the left.
 After a section of straight singletrack, runners will make a hard left, down a short hill and then bear to the right before arriving at the dirt state forest road.
 Here you will make a left turn.
-The road will end at Pavia Road where a water-only aid station will be setup.
+The road will end at Pavia Road where the aid station will be setup.

 Section 6 – Hairpin AS to Resort (2.9 miles | +535 ft. / -830 ft.)